-Elementary education students complete a subject major.
-You may select any discipline offered by the University of Hartford or an interdisciplinary behavioral studies major.
-The principal feature in your preparation, however, is the professional core.
-This comprises two full semesters of integrated professional practicum experience and one full semester of student teaching in public school settings.
+Elementary education students complete a subject major, and may may select any discipline offered by the University of Hartford or an interdisciplinary behavioral studies major.
+The principal feature in one's preparation, however, is the professional core comprising two full semesters of integrated professional practicum experience and one full semester of student teaching in public school settings.

-You may be interested in a master's degree in elementary education with a Montessori concentration.
+We also offer a master's degree in elementary education with a Montessori concentration.
 Montessori teachers and those currently enrolled in the Montessori Training Center of New England may also complete a master's degree in elementary education with a Montessori concentration.

 Accreditation and State of Connecticut Certification Certification programs in the College of Education, Nursing and Health Professions, including our elementary education program, are approved by the National Council for Accreditation of Teacher Education (NCATE) as well as the State of Connecticut Department of Education.
 The Educational Testing Service's Praxis II exam is utilized for certification of teachers in Connecticut.
 See pass rate report.